-I did have to enlist my husband for this part because I needed someone to old the ladder and another to screw the rungs to the side supports.
+I did have to enlist my husband for this part because I needed someone to hold the ladder and another to screw the rungs to the side supports.

-Insert the dowels in each hole, put it on its side and drill a screw into the side of the supports into the dowel.
+Insert the dowels in each hole, put it on its side, and drill a screw into the outside of the supports into the dowel.
 I used a 1 1/2 inch screw.
 I couldn’t take a picture of this part because we needed all hands on deck.

 Once you put a screw in each end of all the dowels you are done!